101 Unhealthiest Habits on the Planet

 This is probably not a news flash: Most of us need to do a better job at getting regular exercise.
 In fact, only about 20 percent of American adults get enough.
 The American Heart Association recommends that adults get 150 minutes of moderate-intensity exercise—or 75 minutes of vigorous exercise—each week.

-The Remedy Rx: Some examples of moderate-intensity exercise are brisk walking, dancing or gardening; vigorous exercise includes running, hiking or swimming.
+The Rx: Some examples of moderate-intensity exercise are brisk walking, dancing or gardening; vigorous exercise includes running, hiking or swimming.
 If the time commitment seems daunting, start by walking around the block.
 Any amount of physical activity is better for you than none.

 You're Not Drinking Coffee